markusstraub/mdsplit/README.md

 `mdsplit` is a python command line tool to
-**split markdown files** into chapters at (a user-defined) heading level.
+**split markdown files** into chapters
+**at (a user-defined) heading level**.

-Each chapter (or subchapter) is written to its own file.
+Each chapter (or subchapter) is written to its own file, which is named after the heading title.
 These files are written to subdirectories representing the document's structure.

 Note:
 - The output is *guaranteed to be identical* with the input (except for the separation into multiple files of course).
-    - This means: no touching of whitespace or changing `-` to `*` of your lists like some viusual markdown editors tend to do
+    - This means: no touching of whitespace or changing `-` to `*` of your lists like some viusual markdown editors tend to do.
 - Text before the first heading is written to a file with the same name as the markdown file.
 - Chapters with the same heading name are written to the same file.